grebnafets/documenter/README.md

 Why I wrote the "documenter":
 ==========

-  I wrote it to help document my own code, which I will later release under GNUv2.
+  To help document my own code, which I will later release under GNUv2.

   I wanted the ability to display images within the comment section, thus taking advantage of the HTML parser within browsers.